nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `deleteStudent INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the student at the specified `INDEX`.
 * The index must refer to the index number shown in the displayed students list.
 * The index number must be a positive number: 1, 2, 3…

 Examples:

-* `students` followed by `deleteStudent 1` removes the 1st person in the students list.
+* `students` followed by `deleteStudent 1` removes the 1st student in the students list.

 ### Marking a student's attendance: `marka`